AthanorLabs/atomic-swap/docs/mainnet.md

 3. Optional: If you have a Monero wallet file you wish to use, place it in `{DATA_DIR}/wallet/` and call it `swap-wallet`.
-By default `{DATA_DIR}` is `${HOME}/.atomicswap/mainnet`, but if you are creating multiple stagenet `swapd` instances on the same host, you should pass `swapd` the `--data-dir` flag so each instance has a separate directory to store its data.
+By default `{DATA_DIR}` is `${HOME}/.atomicswap/mainnet`, but if you are creating multiple `swapd` instances on the same host, you should pass `swapd` the `--data-dir` flag so each instance has a separate directory to store its data.
 If you skip this step, a new wallet will be created that you can later fund for swaps.